-- An educator tells their students that they'll be working more closely with those that have misused opioids and methamphetamine since they are more likely to have brain damage and will need more attention. - A RSAT counselor talks about their own trauma history telling participants that the past is no excuse for substance misuse and criminal behavior in a "Trauma and Resilience" group. - A "fill-in" officer for the RSAT Program demands participants call him "Daddy" whenever he is working a shift in the unit or relieving the regular RSAT Officer.
+- An educator tells his students that he will be working more closely with those that have misused opioids and methamphetamine since they more likely have brain damage and will need more attention. - A counselor talks about her own trauma history telling participants that the past is no excuse for substance misuse and criminal behavior in a "Trauma and Resilience" group. - A "fill-in" Officer for the RSAT Program demands participants call him "Daddy" whenever he is working a shift in the unit or relieving the regular RSAT Officer.